-The Clerk to the local committee will:
+The clerk to the local committee will:

-- 5. work with the local committee chair and head teacher before the local committee meeting to prepare a sensible and focused agenda, aligned to the trust work plan, scheme of delegation and the school's development/improvement plan. - 6. liaise with those preparing papers to make sure they are available in Governor Hub, on time. - 7. produce, collate and distribute the agenda and papers via a meeting pack in Governor Hub, on time and at least seven days before the meeting. - 8. record the attendance of local committee members at meetings and ensure that this information is published on the school's website, annually and is available to the trust at any time, upon request. - 9. help the chair in keeping to time and agenda. - 10. advise the local committee on governance legislation (as applicable within the terms of reference and scheme of delegation) and procedural matters where necessary before, during and after the meeting and act as the first point of contact on all procedural matters. - 11. draft minutes of local committee meetings, including indicating who is responsible for any agreed action and send to the chair and head teacher for checking before distribution via Governor Hub. - 12. copy and circulate the approved draft minutes to all local committee members via Governor Hub within the timescale. - 13. liaise with the chair and head teacher prior to the next meeting and inform them of progress on action points. - 14. set up the meeting dates for the academic year in the calendar in Governor Hub. - 15. maintain a record of signed minutes for reference. - 16. follow-up any agreed action points.
+- 5. work with the local committee chair and headteacher before the local committee meeting to prepare a focused agenda, aligned to the local committee annual work plan, scheme of delegation and the school's development/improvement plan. - 6. liaise with those preparing papers to make sure they are available in Governo Hub, 7 days prior to any meeting. - 7. produce, collate and distribute the agenda and papers via GovernorHub - 8. record local committee members' attendance at meetings and ensure that this information is published on the school's or Trust website annually. - 9. help the chair in keeping to time and agenda. - 10. advise the local committee on governance legislation (as applicable within the terms of reference and scheme of delegation) and procedural matters where necessary before, during and after the meeting and act as the first point of contact on all procedural matters. - 11. draft minutes of local committee meetings, including indicating who is responsible for any agreed action and send to the chair and headteacher for checking before distribution via GovernorHub. - 12. copy and circulate the approved draft minutes to all local committee members via GovernorHub within ten days of the meeting. - 13. liaise with the chair and headteacher prior to the next meeting and inform them of progress on action points. - 14. set up the meeting dates for the academic year in the calendar in Governo Hub. - 15. maintain a record of signed minutes for reference in school. - 16. follow-up any agreed action points.